 Nursery

-Welcome to Masefield Primary School Nursery Class.
+Welcome to Masefield Primary School's Nursery class.
 We provide a happy place to learn with high quality teaching and care with highly qualified, professional staff, who support the learning of all the children within our care.
 Our provision is led by a full time HLTA who works closely with experienced teaching assistants to cater for the needs of all children irrespective of their age and stage of development.

-Masefield Primary School Nursery Class is part of our Foundation Stage Unit.
+Masefield Primary School's Nursery Class is part of our Foundation Stage Unit.
 We work closely with our Reception Class, and other Early Years specialists through the BASE Academy Trust.
 Together we recognise the value of giving children an abundance of fun, education and care, and also how important it is to keep the well being of your child at the forefront of what we do.

 We aim to provide the highest quality of education possible for children of all abilities.
 We encourage each child to achieve the best they can, develop friendships and social skills, enjoy being creative and imaginative and develop critical thinking skills; skills vital for children beginning their journey as lifelong learners and responsible citizens.